kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 `.model(name: 'Kris', email: 'kris@gmail.com')`

-It should internally add attributes like so, where 'user' is an (optional) "class" indicator.
+It should internally add attributes pretty much like so, where 'user' is an (optional) "class" indicator.

 `.model('user').attributes().add(name: 'Kris', email: 'kris@gmail.com')`